The Blank School engages Babson community members and leads research to create entrepreneurial leaders.

 Responsibilities of the position include attending all FME classes, serving as a resource during venture idea generation in the first semester, and coaching the venture execution until the close of business in the second semester.
 FME Mentors are knowledgeable on FME operational timelines and resources, and also track participation and facilitate group study time with students and Peer Tutors prior to exams.
 FME Mentors meet with FME faculty on a weekly basis and attend all FME Mentor team meetings to provide updates and give feedback.

 This is a paid full-year position of 6–12 hours per week (which includes attending FME class twice per week Fall and Spring semesters).
 FME Mentors are required to attend mandatory training sessions prior to the start of the fall semester, as well as team meetings throughout the academic year.
 All applicants for the FME Mentor position must have a 2.8 minimum GPA.
-The contact for the FME Mentors is Adorrah-Le Khan.
+The contact for the FME Mentors is Capucine Megard.

 Participation on the College Hearing Board for the institution represents one of the clearest examples of institutional self-governance at Babson.
 As a board member, students will serve a crucial role as an objective member of the community, along with faculty and staff, to resolve disciplinary cases brought before the board.
 Cases include both Academic and Non-Academic incidences.
 Involvement on the Board is a challenging yet rewarding experience, in which students can look to enhance their critical thinking, effective listening, and communication skills among others.
-All student board members will go through an extensive training during the beginning of the Fall semester, in addition to monthly or bi-monthly trainings throughout the year.
+All student board members will go through extensive training during the beginning of the Fall semester, in addition to monthly or bi-monthly trainings throughout the year.

 Justice, Equity, Diversity & Inclusion (JEDI) Leaders support the Office of Multicultural and Identity Programs’ mission by assisting in the development of a community that is socially just and equitable for students across all social identities.
 JEDI Leaders will act as a catalyst for generating socially conscious leaders who implement ET&A to uplift marginalized communities.